Evaluating Gender Bias in Speech Translation

 \section{Acknowledgements}

-This work is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 947657).
-The second author is supported by the Catalan Agency for Management of University and Research Grants (AGAUR) through the FI PhD Scholarship and the third author is supported by the Spanish Ministerio de Ciencia e Innovación through the project PID2019-107579RB-I00 / AEI / 10.13039/501100011033.
+This work is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 947657), the Catalan Agency for Management of University and Research Grants (AGAUR) through the FI PhD Scholarship, Universitat Politècnica de Catalunya with the collaboration of Banco de Santander and the Spanish Ministerio de Ciencia e Innovación through the project PID2019-107579RB-I00 / AEI / 10.13039/501100011033.